-The Division Chief is a non-represented, exempt position.
-The division chief may be responsible for an assigned division such as the district's training and development (formerly training and recruitment) division; serves as a Command Duty Officer, responding to incidents as required; represents the fire district in the absence of the fire chief and deputy chief; and provides highly responsible and complex administrative and management support.
+The Division Chief of Training is a non-represented, exempt position.
+The Division Chief of training may be responsible for an assigned division such as the district's training and development (formerly training and recruitment) division; serves as a Command Duty Officer, responding to incidents as required; represents the fire district in the absence of the fire chief and division chief of operations; and provides highly responsible and complex administrative and management support.